chenjiayan-qhu/chenjiayan-qhu.github.io/_pages/about.md

 ### 📄 Academic achievements

-I am currently in the learning phase and will update my academic achievements in the future.
+👋Hi, I am currently in the learning phase and will update my academic achievements in the future.
 Looking forward to it…

 ### 🏆 Certificate